 Welcome to the Chinatown YMCA!
-We're located in the vibrant neighborhood of Chinatown in lower Manhattan, close to the East Village, Lower East Side, and Little Italy.
+We're located in the vibrant neighborhood North of Chinatown in lower Manhattan, close to the East Village, Lower East Side, and Little Italy.
 We offer state-of-the-art exercise equipment, a pool, programs for kids and families, immigrant services, and a community committed to helping you achieve your goals.

 The Chinatown YMCA is an anchor in the downtown community offering programs serving children, teens and adults in four locations: